projectyotta/EthereumDeepLearning/README.md

 1. Query header information for the specific block number and store that information in a dataframe.
 2. Get the transactions contained in the specific block and save all features to another dataframe.
 3. After every <i>n</i> number of blocks decided by how huge you want each dataframe to be, output the dataframes as CSV files.
 Outputting each block's information as a CSV file is time intensive.
 Repeated writing of data to a hard drive / solid state drive can be slow.
+During this stage , you also might want to consider deleting a few runtime variables to speed up processing time.
 4. Repeat steps 1-3 , starting from block # 0 and continue until the current block.
 You might want to consider running multiple instances of the same script with different block number start and end values for downloading the data in parallel.

+#### Data processing
+As anyone who has ever dealt with real world data will know, data is ugly and needs to be properly formatted before any kind of algorithm can be run on it.
+I relied heavily on Pandas for this stage of the project.

+Pricing data

+1. Convert the  data to a timestamp format .
+2. Aggregate data on an hourly basis.
+If more than one record exists for a single time delta , consider the average price during that time delta.

+Ethereum data

+1. Join header and transaction data files by header information's primary key.
+2. Delete unnecessary columns.
+3. Convert data columns from hexadecimal to human readable format.
+Convert date from unix timestamp to datetime format.

+#### Feature extraction